Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach: Introduction

-When $\Psi\left(\lambda_{i_1},\lambda_{i_2},\cdots,\lambda_{i_l}\right)=\lambda_1$, it is proved in \cite{Chanillo:2000} that problem \eqref{eigen-opt} is mathematically equivalent to the composite drum problem \cite{Cox:1990} (see e.g., \cite{LiangLuYang:2015, ZhangLiangCheng:2011} for numerical investigations).
+When $\Psi\left(\lambda_{i_1},\lambda_{i_2},\cdots,\lambda_{i_l}\right)=\lambda_1$, it is proved in \cite{Chanillo:2000} that problem \eqref{eigen-opt} is mathematically equivalent to the composite drum problem \cite{Cox:1990} (see e.g., \cite{LiangLuYang:2015, ZhuWuLiu:2010,ZhangLiangCheng:2011} for numerical investigations).
 The model can be directly solved by the boundary variation technique \cite{BucurButtazzo:2005, Henrot:2006, SokolowskiZolesio:1992}.
-But this approach leads to high computational cost in numerical approximations by finite element methods since one always updates the mesh as the boundary changes.
+However, this approach results in high computational costs in numerical approximations using finite element methods, as the mesh must be continually updated with each boundary change.
 Moreover this classical technique takes no topological change into account.
 To overcome these two drawbacks, level set methods were used in \cite{HeKaoOsher:2007, OsherSantosa:2001, ZhangZhuLiuShen:2021}.

-In this paper, we consider this problem from another angle and adopt a surrogate model using the phase-field approach.
+In this paper, we consider this problem from another point of view and adopt a surrogate model using the phase-field approach.
 The main idea is the parametrization of a material distributed in the fixed domain $D$, also called the design domain, by a phase-field function $\phi\in [0,1]$ and then the variable domain $\Omega$ is approximated by $\phi\approx 1$.
 Now the resulting constrained minimization problem in the phase-field setting reads

 Here $\eps$ and $\gamma$ are both positive and fixed constants,

 and $\F_{\eps}$ is a Ginzburg-Landau energy functional

 with $f(\phi)$ being a double obstacle potential given by $\frac{1}{2}\phi(1-\phi)$ or a double well potential by $\frac{1}{4}\phi^2(1-\phi)^2$.
 Problem \eqref{eigen-opt_phasefield}-\eqref{eigen_vp_phasefield} may be viewed as a regularized formulation of \eqref{eigen-opt} as the regularization parameter $\gamma$ reflects the influence of Ginzburg-Landau energy on the configuration determined by the finite $l$ different eigenvalues $\lambda^\eps_{i_1},\cdots,\lambda^\eps_{i_l}$.
 As in \eqref{eigen_vp}, the eigenvalues $\{\lambda_i^\eps\}_{i\geq 1}$ of \eqref{eigen_vp_phasefield} are also a positive nondecreasing sequence